aadiityeaa/Wellness-Connect/README.md

 WellnessConnect is a web platform where **students** can:

 1. Sign up, log in, and book therapy slots with the therapist
-2. Take different tests and view their results
+2. Take different mental health tests and view their results
 3. See important announcements from the admin
+4. Read different articles related to ones particular suffering

 **Therapist** can: